SSWConsulting/SSW.Rules.Content/rules/keep-your-urls-clean/rule.md

 ### Presentations

-Remember to remove the 'https://' from URLs in your presentations.
-It keeps the content cleaner and more readable.
+For presentations, URLs should be even cleaner.
+Remember to remove `https://www.` from URLs in your presentations.
+It keeps the slides cleaner and more readable.

 <!--endintro-->